Therme Group: History

 The company transitioned to a joint-stock corporation (AG) in 2017 and began pursuing growth in new markets.
 In 2019, Therme entered a research partnership with the University of Glasgow’s COGITO group to study the psychological impact of thermal environments on wellbeing.

 By 2020, the majority shareholder of Therme Group RHTG AG had become RHTG Holding GmbH, controlled by Therme founder and CEO Robert Constantin Hanea.
 A-HEAT retained a 19% minority interest with ongoing financial commitments.

 In 2023, Therme partnered with the University of Surrey and the UK government to co-develop digital tools that measure the carbon footprint of tourism assets, including a blockchain-based "carbon tokenomics" model.

 In 2024, Therme acquired Therme Erding, previously operated by the Wund family, consolidating its position as operator of two of Europe’s most visited thermal resorts.
-The acquisition was backed by €320 million in new financing, received from Macquarie Capital’s Principal Finance team with its own equity.
+The acquisition was backed by €320 million in new financing, received from Macquarie Capital's Principal Finance team with its own equity.

 In February 2025, Therme Group announced two additional investments to support global expansion.
 It formed a joint venture with the New York-based Georgetown Company, which acquired a 25% stake in its U.S. business.
 Separately, asset manager Sculptor Real Estate committed up to €245 million to fully fund the development of Therme Manchester.
 The company reported that these investments support over $1.5 billion in planned development across the United States.

 Later in 2025, Therme formed a €1.25 billion joint venture with CVC Capital Partners, named Therme Horizon, focused on European growth and co-developing Therme Manchester.

+In November 2025, Therme Group was awarded the tender by the Singapore Tourism Board to develop a large-scale wellbeing destination at the Marina South Coastal site.
+The project marks the company's first development in Southeast Asia and its first destination in Singapore, following a competitive public tender process for the waterfront site adjacent to Marina Barrage and Gardens by the Bay.
+The proposed development is intended to integrate thermal bathing, wellness facilities, and landscape-led public spaces within Singapore's broader urban and tourism strategy.

+In December 2025, Therme Group announced the acquisition of three thermal wellbeing destinations in Germany—Euskirchen, Sinsheim, and Titisee-Neustadt—from the Josef Wund Foundation, through its Therme Horizon joint venture with CVC Capital Partners.
+The transaction was approved by the German Federal Cartel Office in January 2026 and consolidates all four Wund-origin destinations (including Therme Erding, acquired in 2024) under the Therme Horizon platform.

 Investments and ownership structure

 Therme Group is majority-owned by RHTG Holding GmbH, led by CEO Robert Hanea.
-A-HEAT Allied Heat Exchange Technology AG holds a 19% stake.The company has raised funding from institutional partners, including a strategic joint venture with CVC Capital Partners.
+A-HEAT Allied Heat Exchange Technology AG holds a 19% stake.
+The company has raised funding from institutional partners, including a strategic joint venture with CVC Capital Partners.
 Its financing model combines real estate investment, infrastructure funding, and long-term operational management.